 You should start designing the page as it should appear on a wide screen, for instance your laptop.
 Then, once you're done with the wide ("laptop") design, you can start working on narrower designs.
-That's what the responsive view mode is for (you can also just run your app and modify the size of the browser).
+That's what the Responsive Viewer is for.
 The responsive view lets you modify a few parameters that will change how the page behaves when it's being squeezed.

 The algorithm that controls how the page is rendered follows a few core principles.
-While you can tweak and see in real time the impact of the parameters (see below), it is good to have an overall understanding of how the rendering engine works.
+While you can tweak and see in real time the impact of the responsive parameters, it is good to have an overall understanding of how the rendering engine works.

 In general, as the page gets resized, elements shrink and expand before margins do.
 Bubble only expands margins if all elements on a line are at their maximum widths, and only shrinks margins if all elements are at their minimum widths and everything that could break to the next line is already on the next line.